yennanliu/CS_basics/doc/cheatsheet/tree.md

         if not s or not t:
             return False
         return self.isSameTree(s, t) or self.isSubtree(s.left, t) or self.isSubtree(s.right, t)

     def isSameTree(self, s, t):
         if not s and not t:
-            return True
-        if not s or not t:
-            return False
-        return s.val == t.val and self.isSameTree(s.left, t.left) and self.isSameTree(s.right, t.right)

-# V0'
-# IDEA : BFS + DFS
-class Solution(object):
-    def isSubtree(self, s, t):
-        if not s and not t:
-            return True
-        if not s or not t:
-            return False
-        que = collections.deque()
-        que.append(s)
-        while que:
-            node = que.popleft()
-            if not node:
-                continue
-            if self.isSameTree(node, t):
-                return True
-            que.append(node.left)
-            que.append(node.right)
-        return False

-    def isSameTree(self, s, t):
-        if not s and not t: